 [The following is a guest post from Keith Tully.
 He has written various articles for Real Business Rescue.
 Tully has been writing for the past year, covering topics including tax, director liabilities, insolvency problems and improve business cash flow.
 Real Business Rescue is a team of Insolvency Practitioners that offer advice to business owners facing insolvency or needing help with financial situations.]

 Business financing may be needed for many reasons.
-You may be starting a business from scratch and need a start-up loan or you may want to expand your business and need some financial help.
+You may start a business from scratch and need a business loan or you may want to expand your business and need some financial help.
 You may just want a business credit card to help with small purchases for your company.
-Whatever the reason, you need to avoid the mistakes by following these simply tips when applying for your business finance.
+Whatever the reason, you need to avoid mistakes by following these simple tips when applying for your business finance.

 - Don’t personally guarantee your business finance: You need to keep your business and personal financial lives separate.
 By personally guaranteeing your business finance, you will become personally liable should your business fail.
 If your business struggles, the money cannot be taken from personal accounts; as long as you acted within the law when the business started failing.
 You don’t want to bankrupt yourself as well as your business.